MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-capacity-planning.md

 * Report authors can understand the user load effect, as measured with Power BI desktop's [Performance Analyzer](https://docs.microsoft.com/power-bi/desktop-performance-analyzer).
 * You can see renders happening in real time on your browser.
 * Using SQL Server Profiler, you can [connect to the XMLA endpoints](https://powerbi.microsoft.com/blog/power-bi-open-platform-connectivity-with-xmla-endpoints-public-preview/) of the capacities being measured, to see the queries being executed.
-* The load test effects are visiable in the premium capacity metrics app's Datasets page.
+* The load test effects are visible in the premium capacity metrics app's Datasets page.
 Capacity admins can use this tool to generate load, and see how that load shows up.

 ### Reviewing the test results